 RF-coils generate an oscillating/rotating magnetic field (denoted B_1) that is perpendicular to the static main magnetic field when employed as transmitters (B_0).
 Energy is deposited into the spin system if the oscillation of B_1 closely matches the natural precession of nuclear spins near the Larmor frequency, causing a change in its net alignment.
-The transmit RF-coil produces the B_1 field in response to a strong current provided by the scanner's send circuitry.
+The transmit RF-coil produces the B_1 field in response to a strong current provided by the scanner's DC supply.
 B_1 is normally turned on for only a few milliseconds at a time, known as "RF-pulses."
 The nuclear spin system can be rotated by variable flip angles, such as 90° or 180° , by modifying the size or length of these B_1 pulses.

 RF-coils are responsible for detecting the MR signal when employed as receivers.
 The coil in which an induced electric current is created can capture the oscillating net magnetic flux from the excited spin system.
 To extract frequency and phase information, the current is amplified, digitized, and filtered.
-RF receive-only coils are now commonly arranged in large arrays for use in parallel imaging applications.